surtarso/ASAPCabinetFE/README.md

 **1.** Use the screenshot tool to take planned screenshots

-Start the table with 's' instead of 'enter´.
-Once inside the game, use 's' for screenshot and 'q' to return to the main app.
+Start the table in "Screenshot Mode" (default: s) and follow the on-screen instructions.

 **2.** Use the generator to record your screen and create media (PNGs or MP4s) for the frontend, saved to paths specified in `config.ini`.
 ```sh